LucaGB95/MySQL-Dillards/README.md

-Topic: Department with largest decrease in average daily sales volume between august to september grouped by store, city, and state.
+Topic: Department with largest decrease in average daily sales volume between November to December grouped by store, city, and state.

 Database ua_dillards;